If you’re planning to become an importer or exporter, there are obligations you’ll need to meet.

 All business or commercial goods coming into New Zealand need to be declared.
 You’ll need to lodge the details of your imports through the import entry clearance process with Customs, no later than 20 days after the goods arrive.

 You can lodge your details in advance – this is often preferred (and sometimes required) by MPI.
-How far in advance depends on how your goods are being delivered.

 The type of entry you need to lodge depends on the value of the goods you’re importing.